Skip to content

 Preview File Spacebar Quick Look without opening

-System Menu Control + Eject Sleep, shut down, or restart dialog
+System Menu Control + Eject Sleep, shut down, or restart the dialog

 📱 Shortcuts and Hidden Tricks on Other Devices